latha179/CBTC/README.md

 # Implementation Outline

 - HTML: Create the structure of the web app with input fields, buttons, and lists.
- Defines the structure of the to-do app with input fields, buttons, and unordered lists (<ul>) for tasks.

 - CSS: Style the app for a better user experience.
        Styles the app, making it visually appealing and easier to interact with.

 - JavaScript: Add functionality to handle task addition, completion, and display: